RishatZagidullinResume/KarmanStreet2d/README.md

 ## Visualization and demo

 * For visualization purposes see __vorticity_graphics.py__ script.
-It uses **PyQt5** for a simple GUI interactible and **pyopengl** for visualization.
-The script accepts 1 command line arguments.
-For example, `python3 2d_py.py 100 8 4` meaning: 100 time iterations are going to be visualized.
+It uses **PyQt5** for a simple GUI interactable and **pyopengl** for visualization.
+The script accepts 1 command line argument.
+For example, `python3 2d_py.py 100` meaning: 100 time iterations are going to be visualized.

 * Below is an example of the numerical solution.